 If signal loss occurs during reception prior to completion of the PSDU reception, the error condition PHYRXEND.

 indication(CarrierLost) shall be reported to the MAC.
-After waiting for the intended end of the PSDU, the PHY shall set PHY-CCA.indication(IDLE) and return to RX IDLE state.
+After waiting for the end of the PSDU as determined by Equation (22-80), the PHY shall set PHY-CCA.indication(IDLE) and return to RX IDLE state.